cleanlab/cleanlab/README.md

 ## PU learning with cleanlab:

 Positive-Unlabeled learning (in which your data only contains a few positively labeled examples with the rest unlabeled) is just a special case of [LearningWithNoisyLabels](https://github.com/cleanlab/cleanlab/blob/master/cleanlab/classification.py#L106) when one of the classes has no error. `P` stands for the positive class and **is assumed to have zero label errors** and `U` stands for unlabeled data, but in practice, we just assume the `U` class is a noisy negative class that actually contains some positive examples.
-Thus, the goal of PU learning is to (1) estimate the proportion of negatively labeled datapoints that actually belong to the positive class (see`fraction\_noise\_in\_unlabeled\_class` in the last example), (2) find the errors (see last example), and (3) train on clean data (see first example below). `cleanlab` does all three, taking into account that there are no label errors in whichever class you specify as positive.
+Thus, the goal of PU learning is to (1) estimate the proportion of negatively labeled examples that actually belong to the positive class (see`fraction\_noise\_in\_unlabeled\_class` in the last example), (2) find the errors (see last example), and (3) train on clean data (see first example below). `cleanlab` does all three, taking into account that there are no label errors in whichever class you specify as positive.

 There are two ways to use `cleanlab` for PU learning.
 We'll look at each here.